UlyssesAlves/assets-manager/README.md

 On this particular project, if I had more time I would work on the following pending items:

-- Continue working on improving the performance for the Assets Page with large datas such as those loaded for the Apex company.
+- Implement unit tests for the app.
 - Improve the filter so that the user could tap the “Apply Filter” button whether the text filter field is filled or not.
 - Title image background is slightly different from the black background.
 Could be improved too.
 Very simple detail.
-- Top items ont the tree (those which are direct children of the root node) can’t be collapsed when filter is applied.
+- (Bug Fix) Top items ont the tree (those which are direct children of the root node) can’t be collapsed when filter is applied.
-- If the items are already expanded, the auto expanding process does not happen after the filter is applied.
-This can be postponed because very few users will try to use the same filter twice in a row, and besides that, on the second time the user applies the filter he has already seen the content of that node, so he can safely expand the node by himself.
 - The deepest nodes on the assets tree are getting their names trimmed on the right side of the screen.
 An option to solve this would be allowing the user to scroll horizontally to view the names of these items and also possibly their status icons.
 - It would be good to be able to clear the text filter by hitting a button or icon.
 For now I've implemented a button which clears all the filters, but having the hability to clear just the text filter would be nice.
 - Define an icon for the app.